autumnsgreysolace/autumnsgreysolace/README.md

-   Unemployed hobbyist tell me to log off whenever you see me around.
+   Unemployed hobbyist tell me to log off whenever you see me
      I don’t speak much i just like being around. however, you can always interact especially if we have commonalities!!
     whisper to interact, be nice and patient ^_^
 ![IMG_1241](https://github.com/user-attachments/assets/65c63660-3785-47cb-85be-04688e1e52b6)